-Module II: Post Harvest Technology of Fresh Fruits and Vegetables
+Module I: Post Harvest Technology of Fresh Fruits and Vegetables

+Difference between fruits and vegetables; Status of Indian fruit and vegetable processing industry; Major fruits and vegetables of India.
 Fresh fruits and vegetables as living produce; Post harvest handling and transport of fresh commodities; Cold chain management; Storage and packaging of fresh fruits and vegetables.